 Pregnancy Discrimination: This is defined as engaging in behavior that discriminates against a student based on pregnancy or related conditions.
 Those behaviors include denying or limiting access to the educational environment by penalizing a student for absences due to medical conditions related to their pregnancy.
-If students are denied the opportunity to make up missed work due to a medical need and the faculty denies guidance from an official of the College about a specific pregnancy request.
+If students are denied the opportunity to make up missed work due to a medical need and the employee denies guidance from an official of the College about a specific pregnancy request, these actions may be considered a violation of this policy and can result in disciplinary action for an employee.